undecided/haiku.rag/docs/configuration.md

 # Configuration

-Configuration is done through environment variables.
+Configuration is done through the use of environment variables.

 ## File Monitoring